Smile-Technion/undergraduate-projects/Projects_2020/Group_3/README.md

 # introduction
 Our project was part of an association that aims to create a set of tools that will help industrial robots to behave better in situations that involve interaction with flexible objects and operation within close disance to human enviroment.
-The activities are activities such as: assembling flexible components and wiring electrical wires.
+The activities are activities such as: assembling flexible components and wiring electrical cables.

 # What was the purpose of our project?:
 The purpose of the project was to simulate impedace behavior in a robotirc matipulator to performs an electrical cable wiring mission.

 The project consists of:
-1.Impedance simulation in matlab - simscape.
+1.Impedance simulation in Matlab using Simscape.
-2.Simulation built in mujoco py which simulate the operation of 3 DOF robot in a cable wiring mission: PD and impedance controllers are avaliable.
+2.Simulation built in mujoco py which simulate the operation of 3 DOF robot in a cable wiring mission: PD and impedance controllers are avaliable. controllers and Impedance parameters can be adjusted.
-3.Reinforcement learning simulation built in mujoco py using gym enviroment and stable baselines DDPG algoritm.
+3.Reinforcement learning simulation built in mujoco py using gym enviroment and stable baselines DDPG algoritm. several reward mechanisms has been tested.

 # Technical data - Installation of softwares: